 Colombia offers a 40% cash rebate or cash reimbursement for films partially or totally produced in Colombia that hire at least one local services company.
 There is also a 20% rebate for local film logistics services, including flights from overseas bought through a Colombian travel agent.
-There is a minimum spend of about $400,000 and no cap per project, but the film fund has a limited annual budget.
-The city of Medellin also has its own film commission, with local incentives.
+There is a minimum spend of around $400,000 and no cap per project, but the film fund has a limited annual budget.
+The city of Medellin has set up its own film commission, with local incentives and investment in a local infrastructure.

 Full details on financial incentives in Colombia: Comisión Fílmica Colombiana